zupta/slate/source/includes/_create.md

         "account_code":"AIR",
         "from_wh": "From Warehouse",
         "to_wh": "To Warehouse",
-        "channel_name": "Channel Name: In case you have different channels to receive orders" }
+        "channel_name": "Channel Name: In case you have different channels to receive orders", "order_id": "Order ID of the order"
+    }
 }
 ```